-IMPORTANT: Please Note: As from 8 April 2013 DLA will begin to be replaced by a new personal independence payment (PIP) for anyone considered to be of working age.
-By 10 June 2013 you will not be able to make a new claim for DLA if you are aged between 16-64.
+Please Note: Disability Living Allowance has been replaced Personal Independence Payment for anyone considered to be of working age.
+You can no longer make a new claim for DLA if you are aged between 16-64.
 If you are already claiming DLA and are aged 16-64 you will be moved onto PIP at a later date.

-Disability Living Allowance (DLA) is a benefit for adults and children with disabilities.
+Disability Living Allowance (DLA) is a benefit for those with disabilities.

 It is for people who need help looking after themselves and those who find it difficult to walk or get around.
 You don't need to have someone looking after you to qualify.